Nerimity/assets/README.md

 ## How to contribute
 1. Fork & Clone the repo.
-2. Use Adobe Photoshop or an free online website: https://www.photopea.com/
+2. Use Adobe Photoshop or a free online editor: https://www.photopea.com/
 3. Make your changes
 4. Make a pull request.